9 Best Rides at Hollywood Studios, Which Ones You Shouldn’t Miss

 Yep.
 But I think seven of the nine are excellent, that’s a high hit rate and still more rides than you’ll find at the Animal Kingdom.

-Hollywood Studios also has several shows including For the First Time in Forever Frozen Sing-Along Celebration, The Indiana Jones Epic Stunt Spectacular and the aforementioned Fantasmic! that have returned post-shutdown.
+Hollywood Studios also has several shows including For the First Time in Forever Frozen Sing-Along Celebration, The Indiana Jones Epic Stunt Spectacular and the aforementioned Fantasmic!.
+They have also added Disney Villains: Unfairly Ever After.
+A show dedicated to the popular villains of Disney.

 What is your favorite ride at Hollywood Studios?
 Let us know in the comments!